pratishkatiyar/SMS-Spam-filtering-using-LR/README.md

-deployed sms spam detection using logistic regression classifier using flask.
+deployed sms spam detection with logistic regression classifier using flask.